 Welcome to the Reich College of Education!
 This is our digital doorstep, and we are delighted to share with you the programs and opportunities we have to offer.

 Beginning as a teacher’s college in its inception, Appalachian State University created a culture set on building community engagement and high-quality professional education and human service programs.
 The Reich College of Education also houses many centers that engage in and promote this mission.
-The Anderson Reading Clinic, Academy at Middle Fork, Lucy Brock Child Development Laboratory Program, Parent-to-Parent Family Support Network, the James Center for Student Success and Advising, among other programs, place community building at the forefront of their programs’ vision.
+The Anderson Reading Clinic, Appalachian State University Academy at Middle Fork, Appalachian State University Academy at Elkin, Lucy Brock Child Development Laboratory Program, Parent-to-Parent Family Support Network, the James Center for Student Success and Advising, among other programs, place community building at the forefront of their programs’ vision.
 Additionally, the Public School Partnership is a collaborative that enhances the work of educators and encourages and supports educators through a myriad of projects and initiatives.
 The continued growth of our programs would not be possible without the support of our local, regional, and statewide community.

-The Reich College of Education, which is consistently regarded as one of the best and largest undergraduate teacher education programs in the state, houses the following departments: Curriculum & Instruction, Family & Child Studies, Human Development & Psychological Counseling, Leadership & Educational Studies, Reading Education & Special Education, and the Doctoral Program in Educational Leadership.
+The Reich College of Education, which is consistently regarded as one of the best and largest undergraduate teacher education programs in the state, houses the following departments: Child Development, Literacy, and Special Education; Counseling, Family Therapy, and Higher Education; Leadership and Educational Studies; Learning, Teaching, and Curriculum; Media, Career Studies, and Leadership Development; and the Doctoral Program in Educational Leadership.
 As Dean, I am encouraged by the eager students who arrive on our campus and leave as leaders in their respective fields.
 Our students, faculty, staff, and alumni are actively involved in local, state, national, and international initiatives and continue to go beyond the bounds of possibilities.

 There is a place for you in the Reich College of Education --- whether you are a prospective student, current student, or proud alum.
 Come visit us in the beautiful mountains of North Carolina to learn more about your future with the Reich College of Education at Appalachian State University!